mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Importance: high

 ``file_reader.<file_reader_name>.<file_reader_property>``
-  This represents the custom properties you can include based on the file reader class specified.
+  This represents custom properties you can include based on the file reader class specified.

-  * Type: depending on the file reader.
+  * Type: based on the file reader.
-  * Importance: depending on the file reader.
+  * Importance: based on the file reader.

 .. _config_options-policies: